openhwgroup/openhwgroup.org/content/resources/blog/openhw-industrial-grade-verification-for-open-source-core-v-ip-cores.md

 ---
-Title: "OpenHW industrial-grade verification for open-source CORE-V IP cores"
+Title: "OpenHW Industrial-Grade Verification for Open-Source CORE-V IP Cores"
 subtitle: "This brief outline gives an overview of the open methodology and standards-based environment for the verification of the RISC-V based open-source CV32E40P core."
-headline: "OpenHW industrial-grade verification for open-source CORE-V IP cores"
+headline: "OpenHW Industrial-Grade Verification for Open-Source CORE-V IP Cores"
 date: 2021-10-26T01:10:00-00:00
 hide_page_title: true
 categories: ["blogs"]